What do drowsy driving and drunk driving have in common?

 A tragic accident that occurred near Naperville in January 2014 drove home this last point about truck drivers.
 Many truckers regularly drive while sleep-deprived.
 According to Go By Truck Global News, drowsiness was determined to be a factor when a tractor-trailer plowed into several emergency vehicles that were in the right lane on Interstate 88 assisting another truck that was disabled.
 One person was killed and two others were seriously injured, including a police officer.

 Drivers may reduce their own chances of being in a sleep-related accident by getting enough sleep before a trip and pulling over if they feel they are too tired to drive.
 However, accidents caused by others cannot always be prevented.
-An experienced Chicago personal injury attorney may be able to assist those seeking compensation from an accident.
+An experienced Chicago wrongful death attorney may be able to assist those seeking compensation from an accident.